-Method Coverage Decisions and Appeals for Part D Prescription Drugs - Contact Information CALL 1-800-681-9585 Calls to this number are free.
-This number is available 24-hours a day, 7 days a week.
-This number is also on the cover of this booklet for easy reference.
-Customer Service also has free language interpreter services available for non-English speakers.
-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Appeals for Part D prescription drugs - Contact Information

+CALL 1-888-775-7003

 Calls to this number are free.
-This number is available 24-hours a day, 7 days a week.
-This number is also on the cover of this booklet for easy reference.
-FAX 1-858-790-7100 WRITE MedImpact Healthcare Systems, Inc. 10680 Treena Street, Stop 5 San Diego, CA 92131 E-mail: Customer_Service@hometownhealth.com WEBSITE www.seniorcareplus.com
+This number is available 24-hours a day, 7 days a week

+TTY State Relay Service - 711

+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

+Calls to this number are free.

+FAX 1-775-982-3745

+WRITE Senior Care Plus 10315 Professional Circle Reno, NV 89521 Email: Pharmacy-Hometownhealth@hometownhealth.com

+WEBSITE www.Seniorcareplus.com